JarryShaw/MacDaily/res/update.rst

 That is to say, if you set these flags in global options, they will overwrite corresponding flags in command specific options.

-.. raw:: html

-    <h4>Nota Bene</h4>
+NB:
     For all options that take package names, a mini-language for condition specification is provided.

 +--------------+---------------------+
 |    Format    |    Specification    |